liangzan/frame-tag.el/README.md

 # frame-tag.el

-frame-tag-mode is an Emacs minor mode that allows you to switch to frames using the key bindings M-1 through M-9.
+frame-tag-mode is an Emacs minor mode that allows you to switch to [frames](http://www.gnu.org/software/emacs/manual/html_node/emacs/Frames.html) using the key bindings M-1 through M-9.

 ## Usage

 Frames are tagged in order.
-The top leftmost frame starts from 0.
-The next frame gets 1 and so on.
+The top leftmost frame starts from 1.
+The next frame gets 2 and so on.

 To switch to the leftmost frame, press M-1